abelyo252/EliPrint/README.md

 The complete fingerprint consists of the hash and the absolute time of the anchor point:

 $$F = \{(h_1, t_{a1}), (h_2, t_{a2}), \ldots, (h_n, t_{an})\}$$

-This approach creates a sparse and efficient representation that is robust to noise, time scaling, and pitch shifting.

 ### Matching Algorithm